By Brototi Roy

 From a degrowth perspective, a universal basic income makes perfect sense.
 The capitalist idea of ‘trickle-down’ effect has been disproven time and again.
 If we are to seriously contemplate living sustainably on this planet, the only way is to find alternatives to the growth mania.
 And one of the major criticisms one faces when explaining the need to degrow, in India in particular and the global South in general, is how would you help those living in abject poverty and destitution.
 A universal basic income provides a strong answer to that.
 In a country where close to 270 million people live below the poverty line, out of which more than 216 million people are in the rural areas, it becomes very important to ensure that each and every possible step is taken to reduce poverty and improve the lives of the people.

-There are, however, two strong criticisms of this system of basic income.
+There are, however, two strong criticisms of this system of basic one.
 Firstly, critics state that this system would lead to a reduction in labour, as more people would be motivated to be ‘free loaders’, and secondly this system isn’t financially viable.

 In the Indian context, the criticism that basic income leads to free-loader problem has been proved to be wrong by extensive evaluation of the pilot experiments conducted in rural India.